 Serious buyers will create a list of all defects after an initial inspection; if the seller is unwilling to fix them before closing, buyers will demand compensation by siphoning potential profit from the home’s asking price.
 For sellers with homes needing major repairs, this requirement can be costly and a much-needed home sale will fall through.

 Before signing the final closing agreement, sellers often agree to repair contingencies.
 These legal and binding contracts state that no sale is final until certain home repairs are made to the buyer’s satisfaction.
-Should major damage and repairs be unearthed during a home inspection, the homeowners are forced to pay or fix those issues before closing, or otherwise lose the sale.
+Should major damage and repairs be unearthed during a home inspection, the homeowners may be forced to pay or fix those issues before closing, or otherwise lose the sale.

 Homeowners can often be blindsided by structural home repairs after a buyer’s inspection, causing the seller to fix these unexpected repairs with financial forewarning.
 While most real estate sales contracts include these clauses, sellers can avoid this unnecessary hassle by selling as-is.